trondhindenes/Flauthority/README.md

 ### Flauthority
-A lightweight CA with a rest api
+A lightweight CA with a rest api, built with Flask, Celery and redis

 ### Run as container
 - Use docker-compose to spin up 3 containers; frontend, backend, redis